dbashford/mimosa-html-templates/README.md

   extensions: ["template"]
 ```

 * `extensions`: an array of strings, the extensions of your HTML templates.
+If you choose to change the value here to `html`, be sure to remove `html` from the `copy.extensions` array if you are using the mimosa-copy module.